 By law, anyone can submit a comment during the CMS rulemaking process, and CMS must then read and consider these comments.
 Typically, the commenting period lasts 60 days from when the rule is published.
 All comments are publicly reported, so be aware of that when you submit a comment.
 This process is not very confidential.

 After this process is completed, CMS will draft and then publish the final rule.
 This is where they issue their final guidance as well as respond to comments.
 It is important to read both the final guidance as well as the comments because many of the details of the policy are in the comments.

 Once the final rule is published, it goes into effect around 30-60 days after publication, depending on its impact.

 The best time to advocate is during the commenting period after the proposed rule during the rulemaking process.
 Depending on how the bill text was written, CMS may or may not be able to make certain changes without another act of Congress.

-AOTA’s regulatory team supports advocacy during this process through comments and meeting with CMS.
+AOTA’s regulatory team supports advocacy through comments and meeting with CMS during this process.
 They often have form letters available for practitioners and students to use for their comments.
 These letters are a great way to learn about the proposed rule and share your story.

 How You Can Advocate During the Medicare Law Development Process

 Your voice and your story are needed!
 The profession depends on your support and your advocacy.
 The best way to advocate during the legislative process is by contacting your legislators.
 You can call or email them and you can also use the AOTA Take Action page.

 The AOTA Take Action page can be used by anyone to send an email to your legislator about certain legislation.
 These emails take less than 5 minutes to complete and are completely editable.
 It is highly encouraged that you edit the letter to share YOUR story.
 These letters are effective, and they do get read by someone.
 You may even get a call or email back from your legislator!